 First, I finally found the combination of 100% free services to host & edit it completely painlessly (Forestry.io, Jekyll, and Github pages).

-Since first starting a personal blog, I never wanted to pay Wordpress $5 a month, because I’m something of a cheapskate.
-I already felt I was shelling out for my custom domain each year, why pay even more?
+Since I’m a cheapskate, I’ve never wanted to pay Wordpress $5 a month.
+I already felt I was shelling out for my custom domain each year, why pay more?

 Part of the problem was also that I should have been able to host this blog for free on HubSpot (because I work there).
-But, there were too many power / custom features standing in my way.
+But, whenever I started down that route there were too many power / custom features standing in my way.
 I wanted a simple, “just words” theme setup I liked, and I couldn’t get there.
 (That may be changing.)

 So, I tried a static site on Jekyll and Github Pages.
 It took a little fiddling, but it’s pretty straightforward and allowed me to learn some HTML/CSS without actually needing to make the template myself.
-So I’d done it. * A wild blog appeared *.
+Cool, works.

-The only real problem with this setup was that I’d have to re-deploy EVERY TIME I wanted to change a typo or tweak a sentence.
-And as soon as I opened my terminal and started editing the repo, it was all too distracting. …Maybe I should adjust the padding a little… all of a sudden, it’s 2 hours later and I wouldn’t have anything written.
+The only real problem with this setup was that I’d have to deploy EVERY TIME I wanted to change a typo or tweak a sentence.
+And as soon as I opened my terminal and started editing the repo, it was all too distracting. …Maybe I should adjust the padding just a little… all of a sudden, it’s 2 hours later and I haven’t written a thing.

 (And yes, I’m aware GH Pages is now Microsoft, “the enemy”, but at least it was on my domain - which is what those “don’t write on medium” posts are really about anyways.)

 Then the other day I discovered the missing piece - Forestry.io.
-It’s exactly what I needed for my Jekyll+GH pages site!
-It allows me not only the basic layout control I wanted, but also the no-hassle blog post editing/publishing front end I was missing.
+It’s exactly what you need to enable a Jekyll+GH pages site!
+It allows you not only basic layout control, but also the no-hassle blog post editing/publishing front end I found myself missing.

 So if you’re sick of paying $5 a month for the pleasure of updating your Wordpress plugins every month, check out this awesome new stack.
 If you care about independent control of your blog, it could be just the ticket.